stanford-dancebreak/stanford-dancebreak.github.io/content/info/local.md

 of the way, whether you are interested in exploring ballroom dancing (Standard and Latin styles) or aiming to become a state or national champion.
 We welcome individuals of all experience levels to join our club, as no prior dance experience is necessary.
-Many of our weekly lessons are beginner friendly, and we also offer various socials and workshops suitable for dancers of all levels.
+Many of our weekly lessons are beginner-friendly, and we also offer various socials and workshops suitable for dancers of all levels.
 For those who wish to become more involved, we provide numerous opportunities to participate in performances and competitions.